Pilat Media's IBMS Multiplatform Enhancements

 Company Overview:

 Pilat Media Global plc (AIM: PGB) develops, markets, and supports business management software solutions for content and service providers in the media industry.
 Designed with the direct involvement of top-tier broadcasters, Pilat Media's systems improve business performance; accelerate time to market; and enable diversification and growth of content programming, advertising sales, traffic, and media operations for multiplatform linear and on-demand services.
-More than 60 blue-chip media companies around the world use Pilat Media solutions, including CBS, Bell Media, Discovery, BBC Worldwide, SABC, Chellomedia, Showtime, Sky Italia, AT&T, Globosat, and FOXTEL.
+More than 60 blue-chip media companies around the world use Pilat Media solutions, including CBS, Corus, Discovery, SABC, Chello DMC, the BBC World Service, Media General, Sky Italia, ESPN Star Sports, and FOXTEL.
 These and other deployments represent the management of billions of dollars in advertising revenue and programming that reaches hundreds of millions of viewers.
-Through its new subsidiary, OTTilus, Pilat Media also offers a modular, end-to-end enterprise class OTT service platform that seamlessly integrates with broadcast operations.
+In addition, Pilat Media offers an end-to-end enterprise-class OTT solution that seamlessly integrates with broadcast operations through the company's subsidiary, OTTilus.
 More information is available at www.pilatmedia.com.

 The latest product and technology information